 But regardless of whether it was comprised of prisoners both foreign and domestic, Lothric still amassed many slaves by the time it collapsed.
 And with their masters all dead or gone mad by the time the kingdom drifted into the Dreg Heap, what Hollow thralls remained with their sanity intact apparently decided to finally make their escape.
 We find numerous ash-covered slaves, living and dead, among the ruins of Harvest Valley, which has just so happens to overlap with the remains of Lothric where we can find no such thralls.
 Even as the world creeps to its end, these Hollows wish to continue living, free.
 And in picking their poison, they were rewarded with meeting Zoey, a descendant of the Jugan desert pyromancers who resided in Earthen Peak in Dark Souls II.
 (DS2)

 Hood of a pyromancer of the sands, former resident of the Earthen Tower.
 It is said that the thin, burgundy cloth is tinged with magic power.

 Pyromancers of the sands are mostly women and known for their folding fans of flame and captivating physical appearance.

-And captivation is sometimes poisonous, and this garment will very much increase it
+And captivation is at times poisonous, so this garment will very much increase it.

 Pyromancy of Zoey, descendant of the pyromancers of the sands.
 Greatly brush the fan with fire.

 It is aso a fan of fire brushed side left and right by using it continuously.

 Zoey was beautiful, as were the pyromancers of the sands.
 However, she didn’t poison that beauty, and just became the modest queen of trifling persons.